sackio/chili/README.md

 ## Access Control
 Just in case it doesn't go without saying, unprotected remote access is a **REALLY BAD IDEA**.
 Chili is meant to be used as a quick and easy RPC tool, mainly for use with internal servers, or behind other access controls such as a web server (i.e. NGINX) or a firewall.
 When used with HTTPS, HTTP authentication, and requester whitelisting, Chili might be suitable for more public use, assuming requesters can be trusted.

 Chili includes some basic application-level tools for controlling access and user rights.
-By including `users` as an environmental variable array, Chili will require HTTP authentication for all endpoints.
-Elements of the `users` array should be objects including `username` and `password` (used for HTTP authentication), and optional `uid` (sets uid to this value for all requests), `gid` (sets gid for all requests) (if `uid` and/or `gid` is set, only `/ps` endpoints will be permitted), `allow` (a regular expression that a full url must match in order to accept the request from the user), and `deny` (a regular expression that a full url must not match in order to be accepted).
+By including `authenticate` as `true` and `users` as an environmental variable array, Chili will require HTTP authentication for all endpoints.
+Elements of the `users` array should be objects including `username` and `password` (used for HTTP authentication), `allow` (a regular expression that a full url must match in order to accept the request from the user), and `disallow` (a regular expression that a full url must not match in order to be accepted).

 Again, Chili is not meant to provide any kind of sandboxed or public remote access to a system.
 If you need something like this, check out some of the other fine solutions that are much more battle-hardened and production-ready.